bhamail/pinexus/src/site/markdown/setup.md

       pi@raspberrypi ~/nexus/nexus-3.0.0-SNAPSHOT/bin $ ./start

   While Nexus is starting, you can watch the Pi system load using `top`.
 Wait for the `java` process to ease up on the cpu (well below 100% CPU in `top`).
-Then from your PC, open in a browser to Nexus running on the Pi:
+Then from your PC, open the link below to Nexus running on the Pi:

       http://<the Pi IP address>:8081